knpuniversity/symfony2-series/knpu/episode4/minifying-css-uglify.rst

 no different at all.
 Even the minification is the same, except that the library is called ``uglify-js``.

-In other words, you now know pretty much everything you need about Assetic.
+In other words, you now know pretty much everything you need to about Assetic.
-If you start using Assetic a lot and notice your pages loading slower and slower, check out the ``use_controller`` option that's mentioned on that same page.
+If you start using it a lot and notice your pages loading slower and slower, check out the ``use_controller`` option that's mentioned on that same page.